 - James K. Aitken – Aitken is Reader in Hebrew and Early Jewish Studies at the Faculty of Divinity.
 As a trained Classicist and expert in Judaism, Jim offers a unique perspective in Septuagint studies that seeks to locate the translation firmly within its Hellenistic social context.
 See also this interview.

-- Geoffrey Kahn – Another potential supervisor is Kahn, who is Regius Professor of Hebrew in the Faculty of Asian and Middle Eastern Studies (FAMES).
-Kahn is not an active Septuagint scholar per se, but supervises dissertations that are indirectly related, as the majority of his research is in linguistic studies of Hebrew, Aramaic, and Arabic.
+- Geoffrey Khan – Another potential supervisor is Khan, who is Regius Professor of Hebrew in the Faculty of Asian and Middle Eastern Studies (FAMES).
+Khan is not an active Septuagint scholar per se, but supervises dissertations that are indirectly related, as the majority of his research is in linguistic studies of Hebrew, Aramaic, and Arabic.

 University of Oxford